The Advanced Chest X-ray Study Day

-- Registrants analyse and report on six sets of CXR's - between 15 and 20 cases in each set.
+- Participants analyse and report on six sets of CXR's - between 15 and 20 cases in each set.
 In excess of 200 cases on the day.

-- All reports are anonymous and known only to the individual registrant.
+- All reports are anonymous and known only to the individual participant.

 - Twenty-five minutes are allowed for each set followed by practical tips in the answer sessions that address the key aspects of CXR evaluation / interpretation.

 - There are no “put me to sleep” PowerPoint lectures; none at all.

 - A copy of the prize winning book “The Chest X-ray: A Survival Guide” is included in the course fee (posted to you by the publishers, Elsevier in order to download an e-book).